acode/cli/README.md

 platform for execution of your services is built atop AWS Lambda ensuring both the scale and reliability you would expect for production-ready services.

+You can view publicly available services [on the stdlib search page](https://stdlib.com/search).

 ![stdlib-process](http://stdlib.com/static/images/stdlib_usage.gif)

 # Table of Contents